joinpursuit/Pursuit-Core-iOS-New-York-Times-Bestsellers/README.md

 Use the **NYTimes Best Sellers Books API** to load a list of best-selling books in a collection view.

-The User Interface should be created 100% programmatically (no storyboards).
+The User Interface should be created 100% programmatically (no storyboards or xibs).

 Requirements:
 - The user should be able to select different categories to view the best-selling books in that category.